-New to Blackboard?
+New to Canvas?
 Need a refresher on the basics?
-This Zoom session is going to cover the five basic steps of how to get started in Blackboard:
+This Zoom session is going to cover the five basic steps of how to get started in Canvas:

-1. Adding a current email address to your Blackboard
+1. Adding a current email address to your Canvas

 2. Adding content to your course